Jun 9th 2024

 uncaughtException

 events to handle programming errors.
-But it is recommend to just let the process crash and restart it using a process manager like pm2
+But it is generally recommended to just let the process crash and restart it using a process manager like pm2

 1// unhandledRejection